 Overview#

-is based on the lightning-hydra-template, which combines the config-based flexibility of hydra and the convenience and multiple levels of abstraction provided by pytorch-lightning.
+cyto_dl aims to implement common image-to-image transformations in a manner that is easy to use for beginners and flexible for those wanting to change parameters and customize the configs for their specific needs.
+To do so, CytoDl is based on the lightning-hydra-template, which combines the config-based flexibility of hydra and the convenience and multiple levels of abstraction provided by pytorch-lightning.
 Training, testing, and prediction configs and syntax are identical to those in the lightning-hydra-template repo; as such their docs are the best way to become familiar with the mechanics of using this repo.
 Below are documented the unique features of this repo.
-If a type of config or topic is not covered here, it is because it is already documented in the lightning-hydra-template
+If a type of config or topic is not covered here, it is because it is already documented in the lightning-hydra-template repo.

 We provide simple example configs to help users get started.
 These configs rely heavily on OmegaConf’s variable interpolation to keep parameters consistent across configs and limit the complexity exposed to new users.

-section can be provided in any config.
+An _aux section can be provided in any config.
 This can be used to store reference values for interpolation.
 Any parameters in this section will not be instantiated.

 data#